UrbanMachine/colcon-poetry-ros/README.md

 [setuptools-data-files]: https://setuptools.pypa.io/en/latest/userguide/datafiles.html

-## Installing Dependencies
+## Python Dependency Details

-Poetry dependencies are not installed as part of the build process, but they can be installed using a separate tool that's included in this package.
+Poetry dependencies are not installed as part of the build process, so they must be installed using a separate tool that's included in this package.

 ```bash
 python3 -m colcon_poetry_ros.dependencies.install --base-paths <path to your nodes>
 ```

-This command installs each package's dependencies to Colcon's base install directory.
-This means that your dependencies live alongside your package's code after it's built, isolated from the rest of your system.
+This command creates a virtual environment within Colcon's base install directory, then installs each package's dependencies in that virtual environment.

 If you customize `colcon build` with the `--install-base` or `--merge-install` flags, make sure to provide those to this tool as well.

+We split dependency installation out of `colcon build` to make development iterations faster.
+Third-party dependencies change less frequency than first party code, so it's often a waste of time to resolve dependencies on every iteration.
+This is especially elegant in container-based workflows, an example of which can be found in the `examples/` directory.

-## Communicating Dependencies to Colcon
+## Communicating Package Dependencies to Colcon

 Colcon can be given information on dependencies between packages, which affects build order and can be displayed in tools like `colcon graph`.
 These